rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#3-Aug-2019.md

 type: single
 categories:
   - "newsletters"
+summary: August was an exciting month, thanks to the very stunning RustConf and Berlin Blockchain Week!
+There were many rust & blockchain related meetups during this period.
+Let’s look forward to videos and reflect on these events in the coming days.
+The RustinBlockchain telegram group has reached more than 100 people so far.
+A shoutout to all of our friends in the Rust Community for helping with the contribution call.
 ---

 Welcome to the fourth edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
 [Previous #2](/newsletters/2019-08-01).